egruel/drupal8-graphql-server/README.md

 Don't forget to attach the field to a display mode, for example, the default one.
 You can then use display mode to format the output of graphQL !

+Then go to */admin/people/permissions* and check *Execute arbitrary GraphQL requests*; if you want your application to request your API without authentication.

 in *sites/default/services.yml :*